PROX-E/Developer-Profile-Generator/README.md

 # Developer-Profile-Generator
-a command-line application that dynamically generates a PDF profile from a GitHub username.
+A command-line application that dynamically generates a PDF profile from a GitHub username.
 The application will be invoked with the following command:
 * node index.js
 The user will be prompted for a favorite color, which will be used as the background color for cards.
 The PDF will be populated with the following:
-*Profile image
+* Profile image
-*User name Links to the following:
+* User name Links to the following:
   -User location via Google Maps
   -User GitHub profile
   -User blog